rainliu/gocl/android/README.md

 2. "copy gocl/android/goclinfo into $GOPATH/src/golang.org/x/mobile/example/"
 3. "cd $GOPATH/src/golang.org/x/mobile/goclinfo/"
 4. "./make.bash"
+5. "copy gocl/android/lib/* into your rooted Nexus 5 with Android 4.4.4 /system/lib/"
+6. "install $GOPATH/src/golang.org/x/mobile/goclinfo/bin/goclinfo-debug.apk into your android device"
-5. If you can see Green background and Blue triangle, then OpenCL program is successfully running in your android device.
+7. If you can see Green background and Blue triangle, then OpenCL program is successfully running in your android device.
 Otherwise you will see Red background or crash.
+At lease my rooted Nexus 5 with Android 4.4.4 works.